Overview

 Programmatic Testing

-Perfect for developers who prefer command-line tools or want to integrate A2A into scripts.Step 1: Get an Agent Card
+Perfect for developers who prefer command-line tools or want to integrate A2A into scripts.Step 1: Get the Agent Card

 "configuration": { "blocking": false } and poll tasks/get continuously for long-running operations.Step 3: Get Task Status